 Belfast, Northern Ireland, where the Time Framed Audiobook is in production.

-We’re extremely excited by the fine work narrator/actor, Phillip Sacramento, is doing with the audiobook production.
-Can’t wait for it to be completed.
-In the interim, though, take a listen to a few short clips from the production.
+We’re extremely excited by the fine work narrator/actor/editor, Phillip Sacramento, is doing with the audiobook production.
+Can’t wait for it to be completed in late August or early September.
+In the interim, though, take a listen to a few short clips from the production in the boxes below.

 A Physics Lesson